alexandergagliano/transient-recommender/DEPLOYMENT.md

-# 🚀 Transient Recommender Deployment Guide
+# 🚀 Transient Recommender - Linode VPS Deployment Guide
-## Deploy to transientrecommender.org with One Click
+## Deploy to Your Domain with Full Control

-This guide provides multiple options for deploying the Transient Recommender to your domain `transientrecommender.org`.
+This guide provides deployment options for the Transient Recommender on your Linode VPS server.

 ## ⚡ Quick Start (Recommended)